-(a) Judgements
+(a) Judgments

-Information about judgements made in applying accounting policies that have the most significant effects on the amounts recognised in the financial statements is included in the following note:
+Information about judgements made in applying accounting policies that have the most significant effects on the amounts recognised in the financial statements is included in the following notes:

-Note 5(a) - Revenue: Determination of whether billings to non-paying Customers meet the revenue recognition criteria
+Note 5(a) - Revenue: Determination of whether billings to non-paying Customers meet the revenue recognition criteria.

-Note 13 - Property, plant and equipment
+Note 14 - Property, plant and equipment.